Keyruu/nirius/README.md

 - `nop`: Does nothing except having the side-effect of clearing the list of already visited windows captured during a sequence of `focus`, `focus-or-spawn`, or `focus-marked` commands.
+- `move-to-current-workspace [OPTIONS]`: Moves a matching window from some unfocused workspace to the currently focused workspace.
+If the `--focus` flag is given, the moved window also gains focus.
+If there is no matching window, exits non-zero.
+- `move-to-current-workspace-or-spawn [OPTIONS] [COMMAND]`: Same behavior as `move-to-current-workspace` except that it spawns the given `COMMAND` if there is no matching window.
 - `toggle-follow-mode`: Enables or disables *follow mode* for the currently focused window.
 When switching to another workspace, all windows in follow mode are moved to that workspace.
 (The main use-case for *follow mode* are